velopaymentsapi/java-api-model/README.md

-# java-api-model
-Java Objects For Velo Payments API Request Response Model
+# Velo Payments Open API Java Model

+In this repository you will find Java POJOs which can be used for request / response objects when integrating with Velo Payments Open API.

+#### Requirements:
+* Java 1.8 or Higher
+* Jackson Databind